 While we are excited to welcome our students and employees back to campus, COVID-19 remains a reality we continue to face with courage and diligence.
 On these pages, you will find updated information and resources along with information about our strategies to combat the increasing spread of COVID-19 on our campus, in the Bemidji community, in Beltrami County and beyond.

 We remain committed to our two top priorities: ensuring the health, safety and wellbeing of each of our students, employees and visitors; and ensuring that our students have the support they need to attain their educational goals.

-As of August 9, 2021, masks will be required all indoor public spaces on campus, regardless of a person’s vaccination status.
+Masks will be required all indoor public spaces on campus, regardless of a person’s vaccination status, until at least the end of the Fall 2021 semester.
 This includes all off-campus or leased spaces, including but not limited to the David Park House, the Mayflower Building or the Sanford Center, and inside state-owned vehicles when riding with passengers.

 If you are ill, even if you are fully vaccinated, you must remain home.
 Employees and students alike can follow this handy guide for tips on when to stay home and for how long.

 On August 18, Minnesota State announced vaccine attestation and testing requirements that will apply to many students.
 [Learn more]